Burst-Statistics/burst/readme.txt

 == Features ==

-* Essential Metrics: Pageviews, Visitors, Sessions, Time on Page, Referrers etc
+* Essential Metrics: Pageviews, Visitors, Sessions, Time on Page and Referrers.
-* Privacy-friendly: Locally hosted, and anonymized data in collaboration with Complianz
+* Privacy-friendly: Locally hosted, and anonymized data in collaboration with Complianz.
 * Cookieless Tracking: Get data based on anonymous parameters without storing data in browsers.
 * Optimized: Built for performance and data minimization.
 * Flexibility: Have your own idea how Bounce Rate should be measured?
 Configure your own metrics.
-* Open-Source: We see our users as collaborators, so please feel free to use the below links to help us out building the best analytics tool for WordPress
+* Open-Source: We see our users as collaborators, so please feel free to use the below links to help us out building the best analytics tool for WordPress.

 == Useful Links ==